blackrhinoabm/BlackRhino/tests/README_tests.md

     test.helper__translog(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether translog production function works.
 Calculates production for given parameters, should calculate production to be 13.74

+    # Tests for Market
+    test.market__tatonnement(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether tatonnement finds appropriate price or labour.
+Should give roughly 50.666 test.market__rationing(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether rationing finds appropriate pairs and transactions.
+Should return transactions amounting to 7, from agents 1 and 2 to agents 3 and 4.
+The final pairs may be different each run but the above conditions should be met. test.market__rationing_proportional(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether proportional rationing finds appropriate pairs and transactions.
+Should return transactions amounting to 7, from agents 1 and 2 to agents 3 and 4.
+Agent 1 should be selling 2.91 while Agent 2 should be selling 4.08.
+The final pairs may be different each run but the above conditions should be met.

+    # Tests for Runner

+    # Tests for Updater